Lara Lewis (she/her) – Chair of the Board

 Allison Watkins is a senior accountant with Grant Thorton.
 She graduated from Mount Allison University with a Bachelor of Commerce degree and completed her Chartered Professional Accountant (CPA) designation a few years later.
 Throughout high school and university she was an avid ballet dancer.
 During her time in Calgary she continued to be involved in the dance community by volunteering at a dance studio for autistic children.
 Since moving to Halifax in 2019, Allison has enjoyed supporting the local arts community and is excited to combine two of her passions…numbers and the arts!

-Erin Hancock works with the International Centre for Co-operative Management, in the Sobey School of Business at Saint Mary’s University.
-Formerly, she was the Manager of Research and Education with Co-operatives and Mutuals Canada, the national apex association for co-operatives across Canada.
-Over the years she has also served on the boards of the Co-operative Development Foundation of Canada, the Co-operative Grocers Network, the Ottawa Women’s Credit Union, the North American Students of Co-operation (housing), and others.
+Erin Hancock (she/her) manages the education programs for the International Centre for Co-operative Management at Saint Mary’s University.
+Erin serves on the board and CSR Committee of iNova Credit Union.
+Over the years she has also served on the boards of the Co-operative Development Foundation of Canada, the North American Students of Co-operation, the Ottawa Women’s Credit Union and others.
 She was a co-founder of the Co-operative Enterprise Council of New Brunswick.
-She holds an MPhil (Public Policy & Co-operative Development), a BPhil (Leadership Studies & International Development), a Certificate in University Teaching and a Certificate in Co-operative Management.
+She holds an MPhil (Public Policy & Co-operative Development), a BPhil (Leadership Studies, Psychology & International Development), a Certificate in University Teaching and a Certificate in Co-operative Management.

 Cat MacKeigan involvement in Canada’s arts and culture sector spans ongoing sector research, professional theatre practice, arts management, and post-secondary instruction.
 Cat’s work focuses on arts sector activity and relations while emphasizing the artist’s lived experience, incorporating an equity lens, and leaning into digital production.
 Just some of Cat’s roles have included Director of External Relations at Strategic Arts Management, Economic and Arts-based Policy Researcher at Dalhousie University, Production Manager with multiple events and production companies, and Project Consultant for various arts-based and queer-focused performance groups throughout the province.
 Cat has also sat on regional and national arts peer review committees, cultural boards, and advisory councils.
 Beyond their work in the arts, academic, and government sectors, Cat has presented research at regional, national, and international conferences.
 With a MPA and a PhD, Cat brings a novel perspective and renewed energy to conversations around arts management, public policy, and institutional relations.